 Flash forward less than two years.
-Wrestlemania just went off the air and this is the final result you see: The Miz b.
-John Cena - Miz pinned Cena after a Rock Bottom from the Rock
+Wrestlemania just went off the air and this is the final result you see:

-Who in the world would have believed you would have seen that?
-Miz went from being the host of Smackdown to a chick magnet to a guy in a funny show on WWE.com to a joke tag champion to a good tag team champion to a guy who called out Cena to the US Champion to Mr. MITB to world champion, pinning Cena in the main event of Wrestlemania.
+The Miz b.
+John Cena - Miz pinned Cena after a Rock Bottom from the Rock magnet to a guy in a funny show on WWE.com to a joke tag champion to a good tag team champion to a guy who called out Cena to the US Champion to Mr. MITB to world champion, pinning Cena in the main event of Wrestlemania.